-A cavitation is a hole in the bone, usually where a tooth has been removed, and the bone has not filled in properly.
+A cavitation is a hole in the bone, usually where a tooth has been removed, and the bone has not filled in correctly.
 It is an area of osteonecrosis (dead bone).
-When a tooth is extracted, in a normal dental procedure, the surrounding periodontal membrane is usually left behind.
-After a tooth has been pulled, the body eventually fills in the space in the bone where the tooth once was.
+When a tooth is extracted, the surrounding periodontal membrane is usually left behind.
+After a tooth has been removed, the body eventually fills in the bone where the tooth once was.
 But when the membrane is left behind, an incomplete healing can take place; a hole or a spongy place remains inside the jaw bone.
 Experts speculate that this incomplete healing occurs because the bone cells on both sides of the extraction site sense the presence of the periodontal membrane and "think" that the tooth is still there.

 A cavitation can form in any bone in the body, not just in the jaw bones.
 There are other reasons for the formation of cavitations.
-These reasons may include, among others, localized traumas, poor circulation to the area, clotting disorders, and the use of steroids, and, for whatever reason, the individual's ability to heal properly.
+These reasons may include, among others, localized traumas, poor circulation to the area, clotting disorders, the use of steroids, and, for whatever reason, the individual's ability to heal properly.

-The membrane left behind after an extraction can form an image that appears to be a shadow of a tooth when an X-ray is taken of that site.
-Almost always, this image is indicative of a cavitation.
+The membrane left behind after the extraction of a tooth can form an image that appears to be a shadow of a tooth when an X-ray is taken of that site.
+This image may indicate a cavitation.
 Most dentists are aware of this phantom tooth image, but they do not recognize it as a site of potential problems.

 What’s hiding inside?

-Inside a cavitation, bacteria flourish and deviant cells multiply.
+Inside a cavitation, bacteria flourish and abnormal cells multiply.
 Cavitations act as a breeding ground for bacteria and their toxins.
 Research has shown these bacterial waste products to be extremely potent and result in osteonecrosis.
-Cavitations can also cause blockages on the body's energy meridians and can exert far-reaching impact on the overall system.
-Investigation has revealed that some cavitations are reservoirs of huge amounts of mercury.
-Cavitations may be a source of low level or high level stress on the entire body.
+Cavitations can also cause blockages on the body's energy meridians and can exert a far-reaching impact on the overall system.
+Investigation has revealed that some cavitations are reservoirs of significant amounts of mercury.
+Cavitations may be a source of low level or high-level stress on the entire body.